climbamnt/skills-hello-github-actions/README.md

 _You've now got a fully functioning workflow! :smile:_

-(Don't forget to cheer on Iowa Women's basketball :basketball: in the NCAA tournament)
+(Don't forget to cheer on Iowa Women's basketball :basketball: in the NCAA tournament!)

 Your new action will run any time a pull request has been opened.